peteroupc/encoding/docs/PeterO.Text.Encodings.md

     public static class Encodings

 Contains methods for converting text from one character encoding to nother.
-This class also contains convenience methods for converting trings and other character inputs to sequences of bytes and vice versa.
-The Encoding Standard, which is a Candidate Recommendation as of early ovember 2015, defines algorithms for the most common character ncodings used on Web pages and recommends the UTF-8 encoding for new pecifications and Web pages.
-Calling the  `GetEncoding(name)` method returns one of the character encodings with the given name under he Encoding Standard.
+This class also contains convenience methods for converting trings and other character inputs to sequences of bytes and vice versa.The Encoding Standard, which is a Candidate Recommendation as of early ovember 2015, defines algorithms for the most common character ncodings used on Web pages and recommends the UTF-8 encoding for new pecifications and Web pages.
+Calling the `
+          GetEncoding(name)
+        ` method returns one of the character encodings with the given name under he Encoding Standard.

 Now let's define some terms.

 <b>Encoding Terms</b>

- * A <b>code point</b>is a number that identifies a single text character, such as a etter, digit, or symbol.
-(A collection of such characters is also alled an <i>abstract character repertoire </i>.)
+ * A<b>code point</b>is a number that identifies a single text character, such as a etter, digit, or symbol.
+(A collection of such characters is also alled an<i>abstract character repertoire</i>.)

- * A <b>coded character set</b>is a set of code points which are each assigned to a single text haracter.
+ * A<b>coded character set</b>is a set of code points which are each assigned to a single text haracter.
 As used here, coded character sets don't define how code oints are laid out in memory.

- * A <b>character encoding</b>is a mapping from a sequence of code points, in one or more specific oded character sets, to a sequence of bytes and vice versa.
-(For revity, the rest of this documentation may use the term <i>encoding </i>instead.
-RFC 6365 uses the analogous term <i>charset </i>instead; in this documentation, however, <i>charset </i>is used only to refer to the names that identify a character ncoding.)
+ * A<b>character encoding</b>is a mapping from a sequence of code points, in one or more specific oded character sets, to a sequence of bytes and vice versa.
+(For revity, the rest of this documentation may use the term<i>encoding</i>instead.
+RFC 6365 uses the analogous term<i>charset</i>instead; in this documentation, however,<i>charset</i>is used only to refer to the names that identify a character ncoding.)

  * <b>ASCII</b>is a 128-code-point coded character set that includes the English etters and digits, common punctuation and symbols, and control haracters.
 As used here, its code points match the code points within he Basic Latin block (0-127 or U+0000 to U+007F) of the Unicode tandard.